-- 1. Official transcripts from each post-secondary institution attended. - 2.
-Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
+- 1. Official transcripts from each post-secondary institution attended. - Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
 GMAT scores must be no more than five years old. - 3.
-A current resume to allow the Admissions Committee the opportunity to assess the individual's work experience. - Employer nomination form and two letters of recommendation from individuals who know the applicant in a professional capacity, one of which must be from the applicant's employer.
+A current resume to allow the Admissions Committee the opportunity to assess the individual's work experience. - 4.
+Employer nomination form and two letters of recommendation from individuals who know the applicant in a professional capacity, one of which must be from the applicant's employer.
 The employer nomination form must be completed by someone other than those completing the letters of recommendation.
-Self-employed applicants may substitute the employer nomination with a third professional reference.
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213. - 5.
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory. - The GMAT can be waived for applicants with sufficient supervisory experience.
+Self-employed applicants may substitute the employer nomination with a third professional reference. - 5.
+In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory.

 The TOEFL can be waived for applicants who are permanent residents and have worked in the US for more than one year provided the E.M.B.A.
 Admissions Committee determines the applicants' language proficiency.
-If an applicant to the E.M.B.A. program is on an F1 or J1 visa, they must provide passing TOEFL scores unless there is evidence of an earned US degree.
+If an applicant to the E.M.B.A. program is on an F1 or J1 visa, they must provide passing TOEFL or IELTS scores unless there is evidence of an earned US degree.